West African mythology: Benin

 Mythology from Benin mostly comes from Dahomey.
 Several gods exist in the Dahomean Religion, with each having its own mythology.
 Myths of the Fon and Ewe people feature Aziza, fairy like creatures who live in the forest.
 According to legend, they provide good magic for hunters, and are also known to have given practical and spiritual knowledge to people.
 Common descriptions of Aziza people state that they are hairy people, and are said to live in anthills and silk-cotton trees.

 Gambia

-In the Gambia, most folklore proposes the existence of Ninki Nanka; descriptions of this creature vary, but most contend that the animal is reptilian and possibly dragon-like.
+In the Gambia, most folklore proposes the existence of Ninki Nanka; descriptions of this creature vary, but most contend that the animal is reptilian and is either a dragon or dragon-like.
 The Ninki Nanka lives in the swamps.
 It attracted mainstream attention when in 2006, a group of "dragon hunters" from the Centre for Fortean Zoology (CFZ) went to Gambia to investigate the Ninki Nanka and take testimony from those who have claimed to have seen the mythical creature.